- What type of stud finder are you looking for?

 - Live Wires.
 Wires are often placed safely at the back of the internal structure.
 The ideal scan depth is at 2”.
 Note that not all detectors will pick up wires and pipes.

-Must-have features for electronic and radar stud finders
+Must-have attributes for electronic and radar stud finders

 - Display.
 Stud finders with screens give more accurate information when compared to just LED ones.
 Backlit LCD displays are more vivid, allowing you to get clearer, more precise readings.